amymathews/cisc187-assignments/lab04-vector/README.md

 Do not use any standard library functions to compute the sum.

-If the array has no elements, then return an empty vector.
+If the array provided has no elements, then return 0.

 ### 4. Function mean
 Create a function with the following signature: